GeGou/Esp32-GPS-/README.md

 # Esp32-GPS- 🚀

-> GPS project using Esp32 and GSM communication via MQTT Broker.
-It also can detected a ble tag to know when to sent the GPS Data and when not to.
+> GPS project using Esp32 (especially Xiao Esp32-C3) and GSM communication via MQTT Broker.
+It also can detected a BLE tag to know when to sent the GPS Data and when not to.

 ![GitHub License](https://img.shields.io/github/license/GeGou/Esp32-GPS-)
 ![GitHub stars](https://img.shields.io/github/stars/GeGou/Esp32-GPS-)
 ![GitHub forks](https://img.shields.io/github/forks/GeGou/Esp32-GPS-)

 ## ✨ Features
-- 🔥 Feature 1
-- ⚡ Feature 2
-- 🌍 Feature 3
+- It only wakes up when the tilt sensor receives vibration, for better battery management.
+- It can detect every BLE tag based on tag's mac address.

 ## 📦 Installation